Lattice-Data/lattice-tools/cellxgene_resources/cxg_5.0.0_testing/readme.md

 Create a seperate test environment since schema will be > 5.0.0.
 This can be done by cloning the lattice env or creating a new one.

+Running `make` will display a helpful, abbreviated outline of the following steps:

 ### 1. Create testing virtual venv:
 ```
 make venv